gitlabhq/gitlabhq/doc/pages/README.md

 Yes.
 GitLab Pages don't care whether you set your project's visibility level to private, internal or public.

-### Q: Do I have to create a project named `username.example.io` in order to host a project website?
+### Do I have to create a project named `username.example.io` in order to host a project website?

 No. You can create a new project named `foo` and have it served under `http(s)://username.example.io/foo` without having previously created a